namestonehq/durin/README.md

 ## Deploying Durin

-1. Create a `.env` file via `cp example.env .env`.
+1. Create a `.env` file via `cp .env.example .env`.
 You don't need to change anything.
 2. In [DeployL2Contracts.s.sol](./scripts/DeployL2Contracts.s.sol), make sure the chains you want to deploy to are uncommented.
 3. Run `./deploy/DeployDurin.sh` to deploy the registry implementation and factory contracts to the specified chains.
 4. Run `./deploy/VerifyL2RegistryImplementation.sh` and `./deploy/VerifyL2RegistryFactory.sh` a bunch of times, changing `NETWORK` and `BLOCK_EXPLORER_API_KEY` in the files, to verify all the contracts you just deployed.
 Unfortunately forge's verification is flaky for multi-chain deployments.